maxplanck-ie/snakepipes/docs/content/workflows/HiC.rst

 Input requirements and outputs:
 -------------------------------------------
-This pipeline requires paired-end reads fastq files as input to build a contact matrix and to call TADs.
+This pipeline requires paired-end reads fastq files as input in order to build a contact matrix and to call TADs.
+Prior to building a matrix, the pipeline maps reads against a user provided reference genome.
+The output of mapping step is then used for building the contact matrix.

 .. argparse::
    :filename: ../workflows/HiC/HiC